mesosphere/marathon-lb/Longhelp.md

 The http basic auth definition.
 For details on configuring auth, see: https://github.com/mesosphere/marathon-lb/wiki/HTTP-Basic-Auth

 Ex: `HAPROXY_0_AUTH = realm:username:encryptedpassword`

+## `HAPROXY_{n}_BACKEND_HEALTHCHECK_PORT_INDEX`
+  *per service port*

+Specified as `HAPROXY_{n}_BACKEND_HEALTHCHECK_PORT_INDEX`.

+Set the index of the port dedicated for the healthchecks of the backends behind a given service port.

+By default, the index will be the same as the one of the service port.

+Ex: An app exposes two ports, one for the application, one for its healthchecks:

+portMappings": [
+  {
+    "containerPort": 9000,
+    "hostPort": 0,
+    "servicePort": 0,
+    "protocol": "tcp"
+  },
+  {
+    "containerPort": 9001,
+    "hostPort": 0,
+    "servicePort": 0,
+    "protocol": "tcp"
+  }
+]

+HAPROXY_0_BACKEND_HEALTHCHECK_PORT_INDEX=1 will make it so that the port 9001 is used to perform the backend healthchecks.

 ## `HAPROXY_{n}_BACKEND_NETWORK_ALLOWED_ACL`
   *per service port*